 If you give the Alexa app access to your smartphone's contacts, you'll be able to start a voice call (over wi-fi) with any other Echo device owner that has done the same – great for keeping up with loved ones from afar, or saving your voice by calling your kids upstairs to come down for dinner.
 Under the Communicate tab, you can call, message, 'drop in' or 'announce' to other Echo users – and if you've got an Echo Show it'll use the screen as a camera, too.

 13. Change your background

-This is just for Echo Spot users, but if you go into the settings menu you can change the screen's wallpaper from its default blue to Onyx, Bold Teal, Modern Fuschia, one that looks like an owl and one that looks like a vinyl record (among many others) for added personalisation.
+This is just for Echo Show (and older Spot), but if you go into the settings menu you can change the screen's wallpaper from its default blue to Onyx, Bold Teal, Modern Fuschia, travel scenes, or photos from your own camera roll, among others.

 14. Make voice purchases

 You can shop from Amazon’s own site using your voice by activating it in the app's Voice Purchasing setting.
 But if you’d like a little bit more security (to save pranksters ordering large quantities of random items on your behalf), you can add in a four-digit confirmation code for each purchase to keep your bank balance safe.